jackmoore/autosize/readme.md

 ## Changelog

+### v1.17.3 - 2013/8/21
+* Resolved an issue that was causing slowing down initialization for text-intensive textareas in Chrome.
+* Renamed minified file from jquery.autosize-min.js to jquery.autosize.min.js

 ### v1.17.2 - 2013/7/28
 * Added support for loading as an AMD module.
 * Added package.json for installing through NPM.